| What

 While there are many different types of situations

-one can encounter during labor or birth, we strive
+one can encounter during labor or birth, most midwives strive

 to be as non-interventive as possible, thereby reducing